-In the past few weeks there has been much consternation about the de facto existence of the dompas in the Western Cape community of Worcester.
-The dreaded dompas was a humiliating fact of life in apartheid South Africa; my father had one and his memories of it are vivid and painful.
+In the past few weeks there has been much consternation about the de facto existence of the dompas in the Western Cape town of Worcester, about an hour and a half by car outside Cape Town.
+The dreaded dompas (or passbook) was a humiliating fact of life in apartheid South Africa; my father had one and his memories of it are vivid and painful.
 The passbook was arguably the most visible aspect of the system of apartheid.
 Any white man could stop a black one on the street and ask to see his pass.
 In this way, the pass gave power to petty bureaucrats and ordinary white men.
 Passbooks allowed racial authority to be invoked on a pretty random basis, and this of course instilled fear in the hearts of black families.
 When black women resisted the pass in the 1920s and then in the more famous marches of the 1950s, it was because they had seen the effects of the passbook on their menfolk.

 The information in passbooks was crucial for determining whether or not black people were legally allowed to be in a certain town or suburb.
 If their employment details did not match up with the area in which they happened to be walking around, they could be harassed, jailed or have their permission to work revoked.
 Needless to say, only white people qualified as ‘employers’ and only black people required passes.
 Whites could travel freely wherever they wished.

 So the discovery of the pass system – implemented with the active involvement of the police in a wealthy Western Cape community – has rocked the nation.
 Hands have been wrung and shock has been expressed.
 ‘How can this happen in the ‘new’ South Africa?’ many have asked.
 Fingers have been pointed.
 As usual the African National Congress and the Democratic Alliance have traded insults.
 Both parties have tried to abdicate responsibility for any part of the mess.